Boas Novas Amazonas: TV Ajuricaba as a UHF station

-TV Ajuricaba went on air on an experimental basis on December 31, 1968, initially broadcasting the test patterns required at the time by DENTEL for 90 days, followed by experimental programming (sourced from the main stations of São Paulo and Guanabara) until its official inauguration on September 5, 1969.
+TV Ajuricaba went on air on an experimental basis on December 31, 1968, initially broadcasting test patterns required at the time by DENTEL for 90 days, followed by experimental programming (sourced from the main stations of São Paulo and Guanabara) until its official inauguration on September 5, 1969.
 Its first logo was an Indian, since the station's name was a reference to the native hero who had refused to become a slave to Portuguese colonizers.
 At first, its programming was all done live, and in May 1970, after the installation of its first videotape equipment, it began showing programs produced by TV Record, which at the time headed the Rede de Emissoras Independentes.
 From 1971 onwards, it began airing programs produced by Rede Globo, of which it became an affiliate on May 1, 1974.
-In 1973, it migrated from UHF channel 38 to UHF channel 20, which already meant a disadvantage compared to its competitors that emerged in the early 1970s, all on VHF channels, since some televisions manufactured at that time did not have tuning for both spectrums, requiring a converter or a specific antenna.
+In 1973, it moved from UHF channel 38 to UHF channel 20, which already meant a disadvantage compared to its competitors that emerged in the early 1970s, all on VHF channels, since some televisions manufactured at that time did not have tuning for both spectrums, requiring a converter or a specific antenna.

 In 1977, TV Ajuricaba expanded to the interior of Amazonas with the creation of CEGRASA, a system of retransmitters that was present in 38 municipalities in the state.
 As there were no satellite transmissions yet, the broadcaster received tapes with the network's programming from the south of the country in pouches, and later sent copies of the same tapes by plane or boat to other locations.
 The scheme was similar to what was already being done by Rede Amazônica and its branches in other states in the North, and lasted until 1979, when both began to have direct transmission to the interior using one of Intelsat's satellites, eliminating the old scheme.
 TV Ajuricaba, in turn, would continue to receive part of Globo's recorded programming until 1983, when the network began to have its exclusive channel via satellite.